native-land-digital/next-nld/README.md

 - Reviewing API returning 400 vs 500 errors
 - Adding Instagram feed (looks a bit complicated annoyingly)
 - Create API documentation at external documentation site
+- Picking some prettier fonts

 Bugs:
 - Issues with maximum glyphs in Mapbox GL JS front page map (style issue?) -- CURRENTLY WITH MAPBOX SUPPORT
 - Some territory slugs do not work as URLs -- possible/preferable to use IDs and do redirects from old slugs instead?
-- Possible sql injection until we figure out the sql raw query in index.php POST and polygons/id PUT
+- Fixing up the raw sql in the polygon PUT (use index.php method)
-- Ensuring poly-in-poly (index.php POST) can take multiple polygons
 - Looking around for any small errors with JSX in server or frontend code, resolving
 - Small cleanups (removing email verification / password reset notes in Log In, adding link to Login from Signup)